deliveroo/deliveroo.engineering/_posts/2016-07-13-split-testing-cdns.md

 conversion change (+0.0% ±0.8%, _p_ = 0.5), or a slight improvement (+0.9%
 ±0.9%, _p_ = 0.02).

-But once split by country and platform results are surprising.
+But once split by country and platform, the results are surprising.

 ![Infrastructure variants](/images/2016-07-13-split-testing-cdns--05.png)